 Prerequisites.
-In order to take the MA Qualifying Examination, students must:
+Before taking the MA Qualifying Examination, students must

-- have fulfilled the language requirement - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
-All courses carrying graduate credit, including transfer hours on the approved Plan of Study, will be calculated in this grade point average. - have an approved Plan of Study on file with the Graduate College and with the Graduate Director. - submit a Notice of Intent to Take Qualifying Examinations form to the English Graduate Office three weeks before the examinations begin.
+- have fulfilled the language requirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
+All courses carrying graduate credit, including transfer hours on the approved Plan of Study, will be calculated in this grade point average. - have an approved Plan of Study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examinations" form to the English Graduate Office three weeks before the examinations begin.